Pye Telecom History Group - Virtual Pye Museum

 Transmitter RF output: 15 - 35 Watts

-Primary model variants: 12 Volt versions MK1, MKII, MKIII, 24 Volt version of MKII only
+Primary model variants: 12 Volt versions MK1, MKII, MKIII, 24 Volt version of MKIII only

 Extract from technical manual: yes, to follow